 the meaning of this root ("unruly," "disorder",

 “unrestrained”) had any bearing on the meaning of the title accorded to the

 Egyptian monarchs (although "Par'oh", as we noted there, does have

 its specific and separate meaning in the Ancient Egyptian tongue).
 This issue seems to be quite pertinent in

-which they no doubt observed in the land of their sojourning.
-Likewise, we have
+they no doubt observed in the land of their sojourning.
+Likewise, we have just

 In the course of Moshe’s intercession on behalf of the People of Yisrael, YHVH says to him: “… lead the people to that which I have told you…” (literal translation, 32:34).
 “N’cheh” is the imperative here for “lead”.
 Later on, in 33:14, after a long discourse between YHVH and Moshe, the Holy One promises: “My Presence – panim-face – will go, and I will give you rest” (literal translation).
 “Give rest” – hani’choti – actually shares its root with “lead”, and more specifically, “leading toward a goal”, without forgetting, of course, the element of “rest”.
 Thus, it was only by virtue of YHVH’s “restful and purposeful guidance” that Moshe was able to be the goal-oriented leader that he was.